patrickMazza/Interactive-Lab-Hub/Lab 3/README.md

 In the [demo directory](./demo), you will find an example Wizard of Oz project.
 In that project, you can see how audio and sensor data is streamed from the Pi to a wizard controller that runs in the browser.
 You may use this demo code as a template.
 By running the `app.py` script, you can see how audio and sensor data (Adafruit MPU-6050 6-DoF Accel and Gyro Sensor) is streamed from the Pi to a wizard controller that runs in the browser `http://<YouPiIPAddress>:5000`.
 You can control what the system says from the controller as well!

 \*\***Describe if the dialogue seemed different than what you imagined, or when acted out, when it was wizarded, and how.**\*\*

+The dialogue was in allignment with what I think would have happened.
+The user could not read the research paper and do her math at the same time so she instructed the device to read it out for her.
+This allowed her to keep doing her math while she listened.
+She also instructed the device to stop and resume which allowed her to effectivly use the device for the purpose that it was created.

 # Lab 3 Part 2